Pastor Erin Heidelberger

 Masako is married to Boyd.
 Together looking forward to serve this vital worship community.
 She loves solid yet lively liturgical worship services at First Lutheran Church.
 She is the organist and directs handbell choir, small ensembles and coordinates the music program.

 Director of Music and Worship

 Boyd is excited to be at First Lutheran and to lead the choral program.
 He enjoys people developing their hidden talents – singing to the glory of God.
 He also works at Nebraska Wesleyan University where he teaches voice, arranging and directs two choirs.
 He likes to compose choral music and has many pieces published.
 He enjoys family time

-A member of First Lutheran Church since 1988, Kathleen became the part-time Communications Coordinator in November of 2015, and in December of 2020, accepted the call to serve full-time as our Communications Director.
+A member of First Lutheran Church since 1988, Kathleen served first as our part-time Communications Coordinator, starting in November of 2015, and in December of 2020, accepted the call to serve full-time as our Communications Director.
 “First Lutheran Church is so rich in ministry with many faith-filled stories to be told and shared with the First Lutheran and larger community.
 I am blessed to have the opportunity to share the good works of First Lutheran Church!”
 Kathleen has been an active volunteer at First Lutheran in many capacities over the years.
 Her two adult children, Christopher and Rebecca, were baptized, raised and are also active members of First Lutheran.
 Outside of church, Kathleen has her own consulting, training and coaching business.
 She has traveled to all 50 states and 4 other countries for her work.
 In her spare time, she enjoys videography, cooking, outdoor yardwork and watching the Kansas City Royals.

 Bryan is a long-time member of First Lutheran.
 Bryan and his wife, Sandy, are both retired.
 They have two children who live in Lincoln and Omaha and five grandchildren.
 Bryan enjoys exercising, golf and working in the yard in his spare time.